Nivalyx/osu-wiki/news/2023/2023-12-03-osu-indonesia-presents-ascaveth-invitational-tournament-2023.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/3J8BuScGRSY" frameborder="0" allowfullscreen></iframe>
 </div>

-Do note that Ascaveth Invitational 2023 is entirely non-profit,
+Do note that Ascaveth Invitational 2023 is wholly run at a non-profit basis, and all proceedings will be used

-See you there!
+See you there, and feel free to follow [@AscavethInv](https://twitter.com/ascavethinv) on Twitter for updates on the tournament and beyond!

 —Niva